 Overall, the food choices weren’t great, but I guess that’s to be expected from an area catering primarily to tourists.

 Did I enjoy the Gilmore Girls Fan Festival in Unionville?
 Yes.
 Would I go back?
-Yes.
+Probably.
 But at $250 per person, the ticket prices were higher than Comic-Con.

-Unlike Comic-Con, autograph signings at the Gillmore Girls Fan Festival are free, but ticket prices were still pretty high.
+Unlike Comic-Con, autograph signings at the Gillmore Girls Fan Festival are free, but ticket prices were still pretty high for an event of this caliber.

-Was the Gilmore Girls Fan Festival Unionville worth it?
+Was the Gilmore Girls Fan Festival worth it?

-Gilmore Girls has been off the air for over a decade and the Netflix revival from 2016 faced more fan backlash than Game of Thrones.
-So it was nice to recreate the magic of the show in a charming little town, reminisce and completely nerd out with other people who loved the show as much as I did.
+Gilmore Girls has been off the air for over a decade and the Netflix revival from 2016 faced more fan backlash than the Game of Thrones finale.
+So it was nice to recreate the magic of the show in a charming little town, reminisce and completely nerd out with other people who loved it as much as I did.

 It was a lot of fun to see the few men dressed in flannel shirts and baseball caps (an ode to Luke Danes), moms and daughters attending together and grown women getting excited about meeting “Robert Grimaldi” and getting star-struck over extras and secondary characters.